April 5, 2020

-The effects of the COVID-19 pandemic are unknown for everyone.
+The effects of the COVID-19 pandemic continue to impact us all.
 There are many questions about the right things to do, especially when it comes to marketing your school.

 You certainly want to be respectful of each family’s circumstances, while still doing what you can to deliver your school’s mission, even while you’re at home.

 We’ve compiled a list of suggestions.
 Some of these involve working with prospective families, others about uniting your current ones—all with the goal of strengthening your school community as a whole.

 Reach out to families in your pipeline.
 Chances are you had some families in your pipeline before this all happened.
 Reach out to them by phone with the express intent of asking how they are.
 Many will remember the care you took, and it keeps the lines of conversation open.

 Host virtual tours.
 Prospective families can’t come to your campus—but many might be considering their education choice now, especially if they’re dissatisfied with their child’s current learning experience.
 We shared five tips for setting up a virtual Admission Office so you can continue to work with prospective families while remaining respectful of their situation.

 Mobilize your ambassadors.
 Take the temperature of your parent or student ambassadors.
 If any are willing, see if they can record a video or be available for virtual “meet and greets.”
 Not everyone will have the time—and that’s ok!
 But if someone is interested, such communications provide great peer stories for prospective families who won’t have a more traditional enrollment experience.
 Also, for those ambassadors who are willing, connect them with families in your funnel or those who have been offered acceptance for next school year.

 Don’t stop advertising.
 You just might have to pivot what you advertise.
 Move away from your "apply now!" message—instead, provide information all families can use and direct your ads there.
 This shows that you’re supporting the community, and demonstrates your mission at work.
 Some ideas include: